6rayWa1cher/quizzer/README.md

 - Deleting forms
 - Updating forms (questinable).
 What to do with responses then?
 Delete?
-- Since forms rarely changed, caching can be added, reduscing number of requests to db service
+- Since forms rarely changed, caching can be added, reducing number of requests to db service
 - Authentication service